 The Guinevere Deception is a part of the Camelot Rising Trilogy collection.

-A new fantasy series set in the world of Camelot that bestselling author Christina Lauren calls "brilliant," reimagining the Arthurian legend . . . where nothing is as magical and terrifying as a girl.
+From #1 New York Times bestselling author Kiersten White comes a new fantasy series reimagining the Arthurian legend, set in the magical world of Camelot . . . .
+There was nothing in the world as magical and terrifying as a girl.